 Tags also appear on a person's profile.
 If you click the tag icon next to the list of tags, you can add or delete tags from the list.

 You can view a list of all tags.
 In the People section click on Tags.
 You can create a new tag from this view as well.
 Any tag within your system can be added to people on a list via batch update.

 - In an Event page, you can add a tag to people who RSVP, and a different tag to people who attend the event.
 You can specify these tags from Event Settings > Advanced.
 You can also search for people who've RSVP'd for or attended a specific event using the 'has RSVPd (specific event)' filter.

-- In a Donor page you can add a tag via the Donation settings tab.
+- In a Donation page, you can add a tag via the Donation settings tab.
 There are two ways to track what happens on a donation page: you can track all donation records with a tracking code, and you can add a tag to every person who donates via the page.
-Once someone donates to your organization via any donation page, they will be categorized as a donor and can be searched via Advanced Search or the People section of your control panel.
+Once someone donates to your organization via any donation page, they will be categorized as a donor and can be searched via filters in People section of your control panel.

 - In a Volunteer page you have two ways to add tags: